luizsaurin/desktop-setup/README.md

-# desktop-setup
+# Desktop Setup

-My personal desktop setup apps and configs
+Personal notes to remember myself how to setup Windows and Ubuntu desktop environments